top of page

-If such hackers were, for instance, to access confidential data about your company or business as you work at home, they could use it to cause serious damage to your reputation.
+If hackers access confidential company data while you work at home, they could use it to seriously harm your reputation.

-With the new changes, you will now have to share some bit of your working space with your family, friends or neighbors.
-So how are you going to secure your current home office?
+With these changes, you might have to share your workspace with family, friends, or neighbors.
+So, how can you keep your home office secure?

 Tips on How to Cyber Secure Your Home Office